 Types of Property Generally Not Appraised

-Entire estates, antiques, jewelry, silver, furniture, china, ceramics, figurines, rugs, baskets, Asian and European items, real estate or business valuations.
+Large estates, antiques, jewelry, silver, furniture, china, ceramics, figurines, rugs, baskets, coins, stamps, Asian and European items, real estate or business valuations.

 Appraisal Services Not Offered

 If you are inquiring about an appraisal for the purpose of donation to an accredited institution such as the LAC, we can assess and discuss all options, including possible acquisition to our permanent collection or a consignments.
 Learn More…

 About the Appraiser